druck13/nodecheck/ReadMe.md

 History
 -------
-* Version 1.0
+* Version 1
   * Initial release
+* Version 2
+  * Mountless operation - alternative access the nodes via SSH

 ToDo
 ----
 * Unit testing - Implement unit tests
 * Robustness   - Investigate further errors which may be encountered when walking the filing systems
-* Mountless operation - alternative access the nodes via SSH
 * Reduce memory usage - walk both filing system nodes and pass each pair of directories to a thread pool to read metadata and hashes, and compare.